 Licensed clinical social workers work with individuals, families, groups and organizations.
 Counseling is a collaborative effort between the counselor and client.
 Licensed clinical social workers help clients identify goals and potential solutions to problems which cause emotional turmoil; seek to improve communication and coping skills; strengthen self-esteem; and promote behavior change and optimal mental health.
 Through counseling you examine the behaviors, thoughts and feelings that are causing difficulties in your life.
 You learn effective ways to deal with your problems by building upon personal strengths.
 A clinical social worker will encourage your personal growth and development in ways that foster your interest and welfare.

 Many insurance plans cover mental health services by a licensed clinical social worker.
-If you do not have health insurance, or if your coverage does not include mental health care or the services of a licensed clinical social worker, some clinical social workers will work with clients on a sliding-fee scale or will offer a payment plan.
+If you do not have health insurance, or if your coverage does not include mental health care or the services of a licensed clinical social worker, a referral can be offered for clinicians who work on a sliding scale.

 Ideally, counseling is terminated when the problem that you pursued counseling for becomes more manageable or is resolved.
 However, some insurance companies and managed care plans may limit the number of sessions for which they pay.
 You should check with your health plan to find out more about any limitations in your coverage.
 During the first few counseling sessions it is also a good idea to discuss with your counselor the length of treatment that may be needed to achieve your goals.